3idprotocol/introduction/README.md

 ## Architecture

-3IDs are built using documents on the [Ceramic Network](http://ceramic.network).
-Ceramic is a network that allows for the permissionless publishing of metadata and content in a chain-agnostic way.
-Metadata is the perfect analogy for decentralized identity, since identifiers and their associated data, are forms of metadata about various accounts or resources that many exist in many different locations.
+3IDs are built using sets of linked documents on the [Ceramic Network](http://ceramic.network).
+3ID's document-based design provides nearly infinite flexibility, extensibility, and customization, which is a requirement for identity as there is no single data model that can support every use case.

-This document-based design provides infinite flexibility and extensibility, while Ceramic ensures identities, and their associated metadata, are always publicly available and resolvable.
-Also, Ceramic is agnostic to underlying blockchains or other services and acts as a connector of networks, or meta-network.
+Ceramic provides the ideal meta-network for constructing a trusted, cross-platform decentralized identity system since it allows for permissionless, censorship-resistant publishing of mutable, verifiable documents (such as metadata and content) in a chain-, platform-, and application-agnostic way.
+Ceramic ensures that identities, and their associated information, are always publicly available and resolvable, and thay they're not tied to any single platform.

 ## Decentralized Identifier (DID)